ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 HPKE relies on a source of randomness to be available on the device.
 In Key Agreement with Key Wrapping mode, CEK has to be randomly generated and it MUST be ensured that the guidelines in {{RFC8937}} for random number generations are followed.

+## Key Management

+Reusing a single KEM key across multiple algorithm combinations MUST be avoided to maintain cryptographic security.
+Each key and its associated algorithm suite, comprising the KEM, KDF, and AEAD, should be managed independently.
+This separation prevents unintended interactions or vulnerabilities between suites, ensuring the integrity and security guarantees of each algorithm suite are preserved.
+Additionally, the same key MUST NOT be used for both key wrapping and content encryption, as it may introduce security risks.
+It creates algorithm confusion, increases the potential for key leakage, cross-suite attacks, and improper handling of the key.

 ## Plaintext Compression